Food

 SWELL (Sustainability, Wellness and Learning)

-As part of SWELL, the Sports Nutrition Graduate Program initiated three programs as the foundation of Local Food Literacy.
+As part of Sustainability, Wellness & Learning (SWELL), the Sports Nutrition Graduate Program initiated three programs as the foundation of Local Food Literacy.

 The Flying Carrot is an innovative mobile project that fosters food awareness and empowers individuals to improve the well-being of themselves, the community and the planet by providing creative hands-on food experiences, building cooking skills and improving access and awareness to local, seasonal food.
 Graduate students use food leftover from CSA's as base ingredients for their recipes.
 This ensures that the food is in season and the community members tasting the food at local farmers markets are able to find the locally sourced ingredients at the next booth over.